bkuschel/build-templates/icr/README.md

 # IBM Container Registry Helper

-This script provisions (or verifies) an IBM Cloud service ID with permissions as secified by the policy.json file.
+The scripts provision (or verifies) an IBM Cloud service ID with permissions as secified by the policy.json file.
 The user must be logged into IBM Cloud with a user that has the `Administrator` role assigned to the `container-registry` service for the region(s).
 See `iamcloud iam user-policy-create`